ginjo/vue-helpers/README.md

   </body></html>
 ````

-After Vuejs parses the script body in the browser.
+After VueJS parses the script body in the browser:
 ```html
   <html>
   <head>